butroy/CNN_Car_Classification/README.md

 | id13 | inceptionV3 | all layers trainable     | 0.607940447         |
 | id14 | inceptionV3 | train from scratch       | 0.275434243         |

-Most papers about classifications are using top-k accuracy as the metric to measure the performance.
+Most papers about classifications use top-k accuracy as the metric to measure the performance.
 However, I only have 10 classes, use top-k accuracy can't demonstrate the effectiveness of the model.
 Thus, I only focus on right-or-wrong metric to measure.

 From the table, we could observe that **initialized weights by using trained Imagenet weights is much better than using randomly initialized weights.** vgg19 and InceptionV3 perform very similar, giving validation accuracy about 60%.
 Resnet50 performs a little better than the other two, achieving accuracy up to 69%.
 Below is the individual comparison of each framework.